mjstroup/Chess/README.md

 ## 3.3.
 [Move Ordering](https://www.chessprogramming.org/Move_Ordering)

 Move ordering is extremely simple to do for how effective of an optimization it is.
-Each move gets assigned a "score", and then the moves are sorted based on their score and then evaluated by Alpha-beta pruning.
+Each move gets assigned a "score", the moves are sorted based on these scores, and then they are evaluated by Alpha-beta pruning.

 The way I implemented move ordering is by incentivising a couple of behaviors such as capturing a high valued piece with a low valued piece, promoting pawns, and capturing pieces with pawns.
 This could be further optimized by incentivising checks as well.